How do we define science?

 is the purpose of science?

-Perhaps the most general description is that the purpose of science is to
+Perhaps the most general description is that the purpose of science is to produce useful models of reality.

 Most scientific investigations use some form of the scientific method.